Ketosis in Cattle (Hyperketonemia)

 Ketosis in cattle, also known as Hyperketonemia or acetonemia, is a metabolic disorder that often affects dairy cows during the early days of lactation after calving.
 It is most common in high-producing cows, as their energy requirements for milk usually surpass what they get from feed.
 Cows with ketosis often lose their appetite and start eating less than normal.
 Because their blood sugar drops, they may look weak, tired, and produce less milk.
 This problem does not spread from one cow to another; instead, it develops because of the feeding and energy changes cows go through around calving.

-The disease develops when a cow’s body begins breaking down too much of its fat reserves, leading to a build-up of ketone bodies in the bloodstream.
-Affected cows, often called “keto cows,” usually produce less milk, lose body condition, and appear weak or tired.
-Farmers may notice that the cow seems dull, performs poorly, or has a noticeable sweet, acetone-like smell on the breath, in the milk, or in the urine.
-The condition is confirmed by testing ketone levels in samples of blood, milk, or urine.
+The disease starts when a cow begins to use too much of its body fat for energy, which leads to a build-up of ketones in the blood.
+Cows affected by this, often referred to as keto cows, may produce less milk, start losing body condition, and look weak or low in energy.
+You might also notice the cow seems dull, isn’t performing as expected, or has a slight sweet, acetone-like smell on the breath, milk, or even urine.
+The condition is usually confirmed by checking ketone levels in blood, milk, or urine samples.

 Symptoms of Ketosis in Cattle